spithash/Terraform-Wordpress-AWS/README.md

 # Terraform WordPress AWS Deployment

-Automated WordPress deployment on AWS leveraging RDS for database management, containerized with Docker, and orchestrated through Terraform.
+Automated WordPress deployment on AWS orchestrated through Terraform while trying to stick with the AWS free plan.
+Configuration management is done via Ansible.

 ## (this is still work in progress...)